harisushehu/Hausa-deep-sentiment-analysis/README.md

 ### Plotting
 - **plot.py:** Generates bar plots illustrating accuracy, precision, recall, and F1-scores for each of the proposed methods.

-### Models
-Pre-trained models can be accessed in 'models' folder.

 ## Usage